ToniWonKanobi/theoveranalyzed.net/posts/2015/11/3/apple-tv-4-iteration-not-revolution.md

 ## Adopting iOS

 The [1st generation][wikipedia 2] Apple TV was essentially a pared-down Mac.
-In it's silver and white guise,[^such] it was based on a variant of Mac OS X 10.4 "Tiger."
+In it's silver and white guise, it was based on a variant of Mac OS X 10.4 "Tiger."
 That Apple TV required a computer running an iTunes to stream content.
 There was no Netflix, no Hulu Plus, and no HBO <s>Go</s> Now.
 Apple TV was essentially a glorified conversion box that helped your HDTV stream content from Apple's iTunes CDN.

 For the [following two generations][wikipedia], Apple TV dropped it's OS X underpinnings and adopted iOS for its operating system.[^behind] It no longer required a computer running iTunes, and it could finally purchase/stream content from the iTunes Store directly.